HarryQmetric/Bitcoin-Bot/README.md

 Log Book Entry 2-
 During the 2nd at Qmetric I continued on with further research and begun to understand how the echo bot was going to work.
 I'm going to be using Google Hangouts which provides a template of code which I will then edit to better suit the requirements.
-I have created the echo bot in the Google cloud funcitons editor, which provides a user who queries the bitcoin conversion rate in pounds, dollars or euros with the current rate but the output the user recieves does not have much detail other than a number the program fetches.
+I have created the echo bot in the Google cloud funcitons editor.
+The return provides a user who queries the bitcoin conversion rate in pounds, dollars or euros with the current rate but the output the user recieves does not have much detail other than a number the program fetches.

 Log Book Entry 3-
-During the 3rd at Qmetric I continued on with the Echo bot that displayed the current conversion rate of bitcoin to Pounds, Euro and Dollars.I improved the code by adding the currency symbols to the corresponding currency, but in order to do this
+During the 3rd at Qmetric I continued on with the Echo bot that displayes the current conversion rate of bitcoin to Pounds, Euro and Dollars.
+I improved the code by adding the currency symbols to the corresponding currency, but in order to do this
 I had to further understanding of Javascript and use my knowledge I already have from Python to help me understand and complete that task.